 device_id | interface_id | endpoint_id | path --------------------------------------|--------------------------------------|--------------------------------------|------------- 41c1c072-d416-4686-ba23-673fe4ad926f | c238b244-b90f-4c6d-f276-25768bf6abac | 33751412-3e77-ad1f-ad57-280cc9fad581 | /test/value 81c60277-4645-441f-a49b-66a71ce54b83 | c238b244-b90f-4c6d-f276-25768bf6abac | 33751412-3e77-ad1f-ad57-280cc9fad581 | /foo/value ...

-After that, you have to delete all the data belonging to those primary keys
+After that, all data belonging to those primary keys must be deleted:

 cqlsh:test> DELETE FROM individual_datastreams WHERE device_id=41c1c072-d416-4686-ba23-673fe4ad926f AND interface_id=c238b244-b90f-4c6d-f276-25768bf6abac AND endpoint_id=33751412-3e77-ad1f-ad57-280cc9fad581 AND path='/test/value'; cqlsh:test> DELETE FROM individual_datastreams WHERE device_id=81c60277-4645-441f-a49b-66a71ce54b83 AND interface_id=c238b244-b90f-4c6d-f276-25768bf6abac AND endpoint_id=33751412-3e77-ad1f-ad57-280cc9fad581 AND path='/foo/value'; ...

-If you're using this guide to remove an draft interface (i.e. with major version
+If this guide is being used so as to remove a draft interface (i.e. with major version

 The information about which devices are using draft interfaces is kept in the